 Interim Director of

 CHARLES H. PEARCE INSTITUTE

-The Charles H. Pearce Institute is a five-week academic enrichment program designed to give students a “jumpstart” on their freshman year at Edward Waters University.
-The program is mandatory for our incoming Tigers who did not meet EWU’s acceptance qualifications but who have the potential to succeed at EWU.
-The summer residential program is designed to maximize the propensity of our provisionally admitted students for both academic and personal success at the University.
+The Charles H. Pearce Institute is a five-week academic enrichment program designed to give students a “jumpstart” on their freshman year at Edward Waters College.
+The program is mandatory for our incoming Tigers who did not meet EWC’s acceptance qualifications but who have the potential to succeed at EWC.
+The summer residential program is designed to maximize the propensity of our provisionally admitted students for both academic and personal success at the College.

 Classes consist of the following nine credit hours:

 - ENC 1101 – English Composition I (3 Credits)

 - MAC 1105 – College Algebra (3 Credits)

 During the summer program, participants will benefit from the following services: